 World Inter-University Cube Relay 2013-2014

 Universities have long been centers of competitive cubing, and many top cubers are university students.
-The question is natural: Which university has the best cubing team in the world?
+This naturally raises the question: Which university has the best cubing team in the world?

 This unofficial contest is inspired by a relay event held at Tokyo University Open 2011: see the video.
 Following a proposal by the WCA delegate, Kei Suga, and a push by Tyson Mao, we are holding a worldwide inter-university cubing relay competition under a common set of rules.
 You are encouraged to include this as an unofficial event in official WCA competitions.

-By submitting your result, you indicate your compliance to the following rules.
-The video should clarify the rules.
+By submitting your result, you indicate your compliance with the following rules.
+The video should clarify the hand-off rule.

 - Each team must consist of 4 (different) cubers who will solve 4 cubes in a relay, one after another.

-- Every member competing under an institution must be a currently enrolled (undergraduate or graduate, not alumnus) student or faculty (post doc, instructor, professor, etc) employed by the university.
+- Each member must be a currently enrolled (undergraduate or graduate, not alumnus) student or faculty (post doc, instructor, professor, etc.) employed by the institution.

-- No cuber may compete under multiple institutions or in multiple teams.
+- No participant may compete under multiple institutions or on multiple teams.

-- Alums are still encouraged to form unofficial teams and submit!
+- Alumni are still encouraged to form unofficial teams!